 Under Ohio’s workers’ compensation laws, you may not sue an employer for your loved one’s death.
 However, you can file a wrongful death claim against a third party whose negligence or recklessness contributed to their death.
 This can include:

 Our experienced attorneys will analyze the circumstances of their death and help you pursue a plan that maximizes compensation.
 We may recommend filing for workers’ compensation benefits only, a wrongful death suit or both.

 A loved one’s death is overwhelming.
 Our lawyers will act as your trusted advocates and ensure that your rights and best interests are protected.
-If your loved one passes in a fatal accident, call our compassionate legal team at 800-948-6200 or 614-258-1133 to discuss your options during a free initial consultation.
-You may also contact us online by clicking the link below.
+If your loved one passes in a fatal accident, call our compassionate workers compensation lawyers toll free at 800-948-6200 or 614-258-1133 to discuss your options during a free initial consultation.
+You can also contact us online by clicking the link below.

 To contact one of our experienced and trusted workers compensation or social security disability lawyers in Columbus, call 614-258-1133 or toll free at 800-948-6200 or contact us online below.